Air Conditioner Repair Checklist

 - Shut off electricity fully at the breaker or external device.

 - Remove vegetation rubbish around the unit.
 Once you’ve cleared all the debris within a two-foot radius, you can use a fine-bristled brush or vacuum to carefully remove dirt from the condenser fins.
-Kinked fins can also impact effectiveness, so you can attempt to correct them with a small knife.
+Kinked fins can also impact effectiveness.

 - Use a hose nozzle to gingerly clean the fins from inside the system.
 Don’t get moisture on the fan motor.